kgururaj/GenomicsDB_wiki/Importing-CSV-into-GenomicsDB.md

 ## CSV format
-Given a variant call at a specific position in the genome for a particular CallSet/sample, the CSV file format supported by GenomicsDB contains 1 line describing the call.
+Given a variant call at a specific position in the genome for a particular CallSet/sample, the CSV file format supported by GenomicsDB contains one line describing the call.
 Essentially, each line in the CSV describes one cell in the TileDB array.

 The exact format of the CSV is shown below: